bitst0rm-pub/Formatter/README.md

                 // Path to the config file for each individual syntaxes.
                 // Syntax keys must match those in the "syntaxes" option above.
-                // A single config file can be used to assign to all syntaxes.
+                // A single config file can be used for all syntaxes.
-                // In this case, the key must be named: "default"
+                // In that case, the key must be named: "default"
                 // - You can choose another config file format as the default one
-                //   provided by Formatter if the third-party plugin supports it.
+                //   provided by Formatter if supported by the third-party plugin.
                 // - Formatter provides a set of default config files under
-                //   "formatter.assets/config" folder for your personal use.
+                //   "formatter.assets/config" folder for getting start.
-                //   Do not use the reference files with suffix '.master.' directly.
+                //   Avoid using the reference files with the suffix '.master.'
-                //   These files could be overwritten by any release updates.
+                //   directly, as they may be overwritten by future updates.
-                // - Options from this config file always have precedence over
-                //   the options from any local project (per-project config dotfile).
-                // - Disabling this option will force Formatter to auto resolve
-                //   the per-project config dotfile in the file tree to use.
+                // - Any auto-detected local config dotfile within the file
+                //   tree always takes precedence over this option.
-                // To disable this option:
+                // To ignore the local config dotfile in favor of this option:
                 // 1.
-Set the config path of this option to null, OR
+Set "ignore_dotfiles" to true, OR
                 // 2.
-Use the Quick Options: Ignore Config Path, OR
+Remove or rename the detected local config dotfile, OR
                 // 3.
+Use the Quick Options: Ignore Config Dotfiles, OR
-Place an '.sublimeformatter.cfgignore.json' file inside
+                // 4.
+Place an '.sublimeformatter.ignore.json' file inside
                 //    the working root folder.
 The structure of this file is
-                //    descripted in README.md > Auto-detect Formatting
+                //    explained in README.md > Auto-detect Formatting
-                // Formatter will start to search up the file tree until a
-                // '.sublimeformatter.cfgignore' file is found to bypass this option.
                 "config_path": {
+                    "ignore_dotfiles": false,
                     "css": "${packages}/User/formatter.assets/config/only_css_rc.json",
                     "php": "${packages}/User/formatter.assets/config/only_php_rc.json",
                     "default": "${packages}/User/formatter.assets/config/css_plus_js_plus_php_rc.json"